Seven Ways to Become a Better Risk Professional

 2. Attend training courses

-In terms of online courses, Visa Business School is a sure bet.
-As the name indicates, their focus lies on payments administered by Visa: from risk management strategies to ways of increasing payment transactions.
-Their Understanding Merchant Acceptance and Acquirer Business Fundamentals are two highly recommended courses for anyone who wishes to learn more about Visa’s payment acceptance rules and procedures as well as how to run their acquiring business.
+Visa University, formerly known as Visa Business School, focuses on payments administered by Visa, offering courses ranging from risk management strategies to ways of increasing payment transactions.
+Their Understanding Merchant Acceptance and Acquirer Business Fundamentals courses are highly recommended for anyone seeking to deepen their understanding of Visa's payment acceptance rules and procedures, as well as acquiring business operations.

 3. Join trade organisations

 In any industry, trade organisations offer unique avenues of cooperation and knowledge exchange.
 These groups play a key role in communicating news, providing education, and encouraging networking among their members.
-Some organisations you should be aware of in the payments space are the MAC– Merchant Acquirers’ Committee, ETA– Electronic Transactions Association, IRTA– International RegTech Association, ACAMS – Association of Certified Anti-Money Laundering Specialist and EPA– Emerging Payments Association, to name but a few.
+Some organisations you should be aware of in the payments space are the The Association of Payment Professionals (APP), ETA– Electronic Transactions Association, , ACAMS – Association of Certified Anti-Money Laundering Specialist and EPA– Emerging Payments Association, to name but a few.

 4. Subscribe to newsletters